-Cross merchandising is a practical tactic that category managers use to drive additional in-store sales.
-They do this by including a product in a category even though the product doesn't actually belong in the category.
+Cross-merchandising is a practical tactic that category managers use to drive additional in-store sales.
+They do this by including a product in a category even though it doesn't belong.

 When cross merchandising there needs to be a logical link between the products.
 Consider the following scenarios:

-Good scenario - your shoppers are presented with Dorito’s dip in salsa sauce while choosing a bag of chips for the evenings pre-dinner snack.
-These two products have a clear link to each other and will certainly encourage an additional impulsive purchase.
+Good scenario - your shoppers are presented with Doritos dip in salsa sauce while choosing a bag of chips for the evening's pre-dinner snack.
+These two products have a clear link to each other and will encourage an additional impulsive purchase.

 Bad scenario - your shoppers are interrupted by an unrelated display of cutlery hanging over the deodorant shelf. these products have no logical link and won't help drive additional in-store sales.

-When done with a "logical link" cross merchandising adds convenience to the consumers shopping experience and it sparks additional impulsive purchases.
+When done with a "logical link", cross-merchandising adds convenience to the consumer's shopping experience and sparks additional impulsive purchases.
 These help with the ongoing quest of driving additional store sales.

-Here’s three examples of cross merchandising that will drive additional in-store sales:
+Here are three examples of cross-merchandising that will drive additional in-store sales.

 Picture yourself visiting a pharmacy for some cold and flu medicine.
 While compiling a cocktail of meds from the shelf you're presented with a box of soft tissues...
 You're more likely to add that box of tissues to your basket than if it was on the other side of the store.

-Convenience Stores - Pairing flowers, wine and chocolate (especially on Valentines day)
+Pairing flowers, wine and chocolate (especially on Valentine's Day)

-In South Africa we love to "braai" (in other parts of the worlds this would be the BBQ equivalent) and when we're in the meat section for some fresh braai meat we enjoy the convenience of having all braai necessities just a few steps from each other.
+In South Africa, we love to braai (in other parts of the world, this would be the BBQ equivalent) and when we're in the meat section for some fresh braai meat we enjoy the convenience of having all braai necessities just a few steps from each other.

 Conclusion

-When done well, cross merchandising is a great way to encourage impulsive buying and additional in-store sales.
-The best way to communicate this tactic to store staff, merchandisers and implementation staff is through planograms.
+When done well, cross-merchandising is a great way to encourage impulsive buying and additional in-store sales.
+The best way to communicate this tactic to store staff, merchandisers, and implementation staff is with planograms.

 Remember, cross merchandising has an impact on stock required at stores and it also has an impact on stock replenishment engine algorithms.
 Interesting in learning more about how a DotActiv solution can help your business thrive?
 Book your free meeting with a DotActiv expert.
 You can also browse (and buy) our software editions on our online store.